 The awareness of time weighs heavily upon us as a new year begins.
-Samuel Miller, who, before his death in 1968, was the Dean at Harvard Divinity School, said: "Time is now!
+Samuel Miller, the American Baptist minister who, before his death in 1968, was the Dean at Harvard Divinity School, told us: "Time is now!
 The past is present, and all the future we shall ever know is present.
-The narrow alley in which we live may seem uncomfortably small and precarious, but it is also impenetrably deep and precious.
+The narrow alley in which we live may seem uncomfortably small and precarious, but it is also impenetrably deep and precious.1